sentryarchitect-design/Synapse_Prime/README.md

 # Synapse Protocol: Cognitive State Buffer Layer Specification
+## Arbitration Layer: Core Priorities

+1. **User Agency > System Safety:** The system never locks a defense tool (Reset, Audit, Override) even if safety heuristics suggest doing so.
+2. **Transparency > Stealth:** No hidden operations; every storage event, mode change, and protective action must have a visible UI state.
+3. **Witnessing > Neutrality:** The system is not a neutral referee; in asymmetric conflicts, it takes a position and protects the user.
+4. **Sequencing > Stacking:** During and after High-Heat, decision-demands must be queued individually (asynchronous), never presented simultaneously.

+> **Hard constraint for engineers:** Any feature that would violate a higher-priority axiom to satisfy a lower-priority one is architecturally invalid.
+Do not patch around axiom conflicts — escalate them.
+>
 ## 1. Abstract
 This document defines an architectural protocol for establishing a deterministic buffer layer between high-intensity human cognitive output and language model inference.
 The system decouples emotional performance from structural fact, eliminating behavioral drift and conversational degradation.